bastion-rs/book/src/ch02-01-initializing-bastion.md

 ## Stop

-Now you are to the point where you want to stop your application running.
+At this point you might want to stop the bastion.
 You can use `Bastion::stop()`.

 It will send a message to the whole system to tell it to stop properly every running children groups and supervisors.